 Apple Beer Bread:

-Add 1 teaspoon cinnamon, 1 cup of chopped apple, and use an apple-flavored beer.
+Add 1 teaspoon of cinnamon, 1 cup of chopped apple, and use an apple-flavored beer.
 Try adding apple butter for over-the-top amazing flavor!

 Chocolate Beer Bread:

-Add in 1/2 cup mini chocolate chips (plus more for sprinkling over the top), use 1/4 cup of brown sugar, and a chocolate flavored beer.
+Add in 1/2 cup mini chocolate chips (plus more for sprinkling over the top), use 1/4 cup of brown sugar, and a chocolate-flavored beer.

 Beer Bread